KMNR

 KMNR is an American non-commercial, educational, FM radio station licensed to the Board of Curators of the University of Missouri.
-However, KMNR is fully funded and operated by students at Missouri University of Science and Technology (formerly known as the University of Missouri-Rolla).
+However, KMNR is fully funded and operated by students at Missouri University of Science and Technology (formerly known as the University of Missouri–Rolla).

 KMNR strives to provide educational, entertaining, and informative radio programming as a public service to the students, faculty, and administration of Missouri S&T and for the people of Phelps County.

 Programming

 KMNR is a "free-format" station.
 This means the on-air DJ chooses all program content, with the exception of standard educational productions, which KMNR airs to serve the public interest.

 Personnel

 KMNR is staffed entirely by students.
-Programming is provided by ninety to one hundred volunteer DJs.
+Programming is provided by volunteer DJs.
 Station administration is performed by a seven-member executive board that is elected once per year from the body of DJs.
+As of November 2024, the station listed 78 active DJs.

 History

 The first inkling of a Missouri S&T student-run radio station was conceived in the early 1960s (when the school was known as Missouri School of Mines (MSM)).
 Some MSM students, including Roger Beckman, fabricated a makeshift radio station in the dormitories which was unofficially called KMFA, these letters standing for the original four buildings in the Quadrangle residential complex: Kelly, McAnerney, Farrar, and Altman Hall (although it was also known by something else – Kool MF Association).
 The station was located in the northwest corner in the basement of Altman Hall and egg cartons were used on the walls and ceiling to improve acoustics.
 It could be heard anywhere on the dial.
 Around 1962, Beckman suggested a campus-owned, student-run radio station to Student Council officer Dale Marshall who brought up the suggestion to Dean Wilson one night at a meeting.
 Wilson requested Marshall to submit a project report, which was immediately approved upon review.

 The project was on hold for one year while students brainstormed and developed the future radio station as well as familiarized themselves with the scrutiny of the Federal Communications Commission (FCC).
 Finally in 1964, what was once a student prototype in the dorms of MSM, became a bona fide campus-owned student-run radio station with call letters of KMSM.
 It first started playing jazz, easy listening, and light and heavy classical music in order for listeners to have an alternative venue to the rock and country music played by other Rolla radio stations.
 Dr. Wells Leitner became the first faculty adviser; Jerry Kettler was the first educational program director; Wayne Huckabee was the first music director; Mike DeVaney was the first business director; and Dale Marshall became the first station manager.
 The executive board hired its DJs, paying them a "princely" wage of fifty cents an hour.
 Today's KMNR DJs work only for the love of free format radio.